 If I've already taken a Steppenwolf Classes West scene study class, do I need to re-audition?

 If you have recently taken a scene study class with a particular teacher, you may not need to re-audition.
 If it's been awhile, we may ask that you audition again to re-acquaint the teacher with your work.
 If you have taken a class with a particular teacher and are interested in taking a scene study with a different teacher, you will need to audition for that specific teacher's class.

 I'm a returning student to a class.
 Am I guaranteed a spot in that class?

 While we do our best to honor the requests of our returning students, we cannot always accommodate every request for enrollment.
-Each class is curated so that it can function as an ensemble, with consideration for an ideal mix of students' gender, age, personalities, and levels of experience.
+Each class is curated so that it can function as an ensemble, with consideration for an ideal mix of gender, age, personalities, and levels of experience.
 Since class space is limited and we cannot always add more classes to fit in everyone who is interested, there are occasions where a spot is not available, even for returning students.
-While regrettable, this is, we believe, in the best interest of all our students.

 Can I pay tuition in installments?

 Split payments are up to the individual teachers.
-Before registering for a class, please inquire about whether or not payment can be made in installments or split over the duration of the class session.
-If payment installments are approved, students are responsible for payment of full tuition even if they are not able to attend all classes or complete the full session.
-Most workshop payments are due in full upon registration, since our workshops are much shorter in duration than our classes.
+Before registering for a class, please inquire about whether or not payment can be made in installments or split.
+If payment installments are pre-approved, students are responsible for payment of full tuition even if they are not able to attend all classes or complete the full session.
+Workshop payments are due in full upon registration, since our workshops are much shorter in duration than our classes.